Fresheyeball/deconfigured/pages/home.md

 will come in time.
 For now, you can see my personal [blog posts](/blog).

-Right now, I'm currently seeking employment, so if you would like to reach out to me and work together, please
+I'm currently seeking employment, so if you would like to reach out to me and work together, please
 [drop me a line](/contact).